 A budget will help you make smarter spending decisions, including potentially cutting certain services or subscriptions.

-In a recent Bankrate survey, just 4 in 10 U.S. adults (41 percent) would cover the cost of a $1,000 car repair or emergency room visit using their savings.
+In a Bankrate survey conducted in January, fewer than 4 in 10 U.S. adults (39 percent) could cover the cost of a $1,000 car repair or emergency room visit using their savings.

 Not receiving a paycheck and still having to purchase necessities for an unplanned emergency is bound to make some people use their credit cards for these purchases.
 If you fall into this group, try to pay the bill as soon as it’s due or as soon as possible.